Rajagopalan Vasudevan

 Rajagopalan Vasudevan, is an Indian scientist who has worked mainly in waste management.
 He is currently a professor in Thiagarajar College of Engineering.
 He developed an innovative method to reuse plastic waste to construct better, more durable and very cost-effective roads.
 He thought up the idea of shredding plastic waste, mixing it with bitumen and using the polymerized mix in road construction.
 This method will help in making roads much faster and also will save environment from dangerous plastic waste.
 He also visited Mahatma schools on 15 April 2008.
 The roads also show greater resistance to damages caused by heavy rains.
 His road construction method is now widely used to construct roads in rural India.
-He was awarded India's fourth highest civilian honour Padma Shri in 2018.

 Career

 He obtained his Bachelor of Science degree and M.Sc degree from the Madras University in 1965 and 1967 respectively.
 He also earned his Ph.D from the same university in 1974.
 Later in 1975, he joined Thiagarajar College of Engineering as Lecturer and became Professor in 1998.